airbirdx/fgo-auto-run/README.md

 * install python3
 * add adb driver folder to system PATH var
 * install pyhon lib (see reference for Mac)

+## Note

+* clean tmp info when team_confirm
+* task scene, check the run_time, run_material parm.
+* about run_material, only count the task number of obtained.
+No matter how many in one task(get 1/2/3 in one battle, all count 1).